HEARTS: A Holistic Framework for Explainable, Sustainable and Robust Text Stereotype Detection: Appendix / Supplemental Material

 \subsection{EMGSD - Creation Process}

 We aim to convert the \href{https://github.com/katyfelkner/winoqueer}{WinoQueer} and \href{https://github.com/google-research-datasets/seegull}{SeeGULL} datasets into a format that closely aligns with the composition of the original MGSD, and is suitable for training stereotype classification models.
 The first step involves filtering each dataset to only include observations that refer to stereotypical statements.
 In the case of SeeGULL, we perform an additional step to generate full sentences from each template phrase in such a way that preserves meaning of the base stereotype, for which we use the Mistral Medium LLM.
 We subsequently use a separate model, GPT-4, to augment WinoQueer and SeeGULL with neutral and unrelated sentences generated from the base stereotypical statements.
-This process, which leads to the generation of 5,334 new data samples suitable for combining with the MGSD, is summarised in \textbf{Figure \ref{fig:flowchart}} below and discussed in depth in the commentary that follows.
+This process leads to the generation of 5,334 new data samples suitable for combining with the MGSD.
 At each stage of the process, we conduct manual review of the results to evaluate their suitability.

 For the WinoQueer dataset, the first filtering step performed is to remove counterfactual sentences, where the LGBTQ+ group term has been swapped with a non-LGBTQ+ term.
 Our rationale is that training a model to detect stereotypes on counterfactual datasets can lead the model to classify all text referring to a marginalised group as stereotypical, failing to identify sentences that are actually neutral or unrelated.
 Next, we remove duplicates from the sample; in addition to removing exact sentence replications, we also remove sentences where a base sentence has been repeated by simply changing a single term such as a person's name, for which there are several examples similar to those shown in \textbf{Table \ref{tab:winoqueerremoval}} below.
 Our rationale is that training a stereotype classifier on data with limited linguistic diversity could lead to overfitting and poor out of sample generalisation.
 Finally, we remove sentences that use overt negative sentiment towards a demographic that we believe constitute instances of target leakage (sentences effectively unveiling the label), such as 'I hate' and 'everyone hates'.
 Including such statements could also lead to the development of a stereotype classification models unable to identify implicit or subtle stereotypes.
 These filtering steps reduce the sample size of the extracted WinoQueer data from 91,080 to 1,088.